Limitations of Deep Learning for Inverse Problems on Digital Hardware: Introduction

-A particular active field of research over the last several years, which was to a certain extent swept by deep learning approaches, is the area of inverse problems in imaging sciences.
+An active field of research, which was to a certain extent swept by deep learning approaches over the last several years, is the area of inverse problems in imaging sciences.
 Image reconstruction from measurements is an important task in a wide range of scientific, industrial, and medical applications such as electron microscopy, seismic imaging, magnetic resonance imaging (MRI) and X-Ray computed tomography (CT).
 Numerous contributions to solving such inverse problems using deep neural networks could be recently witnessed, claiming to achieve competitive or even superior performance compared to current techniques.

 A unified framework for image reconstruction by manifold approximation as a data-driven supervised learning task is proposed in \cite{Zu18AutoMap}.
 In \cite{Arridge2019SolvingIP}, the authors survey methods solving ill-posed inverse problems combining data-driven models, and in particular those based on deep learning, with domain-specific knowledge contained in physical–analytical models.
 Approaches to tackle specific inverse problems have been presented for instance in \cite{Bubba19Shearlet} for limited angle CT, in \cite{Yang16MRIDL, Hammernik18MRIDL2} for MRI, in \cite{Chen2018LowLightPhoto} for low-light photography, in \cite{Rivenson17DLmicroscopy} for computational microscopy, and in \cite{Araya18DLtomography} for geophysical imaging.